 The Red Rock Rural Water System was established pursuant to Minn.
 Stat. ch.
 116A through a joint powers agreement, pursuant to Minn.
 Stat. § 471.59, and under the jurisdiction of the Fifth Judicial District.
-The Counties of Brown, Cottonwood, Lyon, Martin, Murray, Redwood, and Watonwan have agreed to guarantee their shares of debt arising within each respective county.
+The Counties of Brown, Cottonwood, Jackson, Lyon, Martin, Murray, Redwood, and Watonwan have agreed to guarantee their shares of debt arising within each respective county.
 The Red Rock Rural Water System provides water for participating rural water users and cities within the water district.
+The cost of providing these services is recovered through user charges.

 The governing body is composed of nine members appointed to three-year terms by the District Court.
 Each county is responsible for levying and collecting the special assessments from the benefited properties within the county.
 The bond issue and notes payable are shown as long-term debt in the financial statements of the Red Rock Rural Water System.
-Outstanding governmental activities indebtedness at December 31, 2011 (the most current information available), amounted to \$13,555,000, and business-type indebtedness was \$203,588.
-The Water System's net assets increased by \$563,153 in 2011.

-Complete financial information can be obtained from the Red Rock Rural Water System, Jeffers, Minnesota 56145.
+Complete financial information can be obtained from the Red Rock Rural Water System, 305 West Whited Street, Jeffers, Minnesota 56145.